WesR/Halcyon/usage.md

     + This is called when you leave a room (or are kicked)

 ## halcyon room object
-Below are all of the current values stored in the room objects, inside an example usage of on_message(message)
+Below are all of the current values stored in the room objects, inside an example usage of on_message(message).
+Non populated values default to none, or an empty list where required.
 ```python
 @client.event
 async def on_message(message):